 While studying the past Professor Taçon has been using the latest technology to record and document rock art in case it is damaged.

-As well as heading the Google Art project for Australian Rock art he has also helped develop an interactive digital rock art exhibit for Griffith University's Red Zone Visitor Centres.
+As well as heading the Google Art project for Australian Rock art he has also helped develop an interactive digital rock art exhibit for Griffith University's Red Zone Visitor Centre.

 He has experimented with and utilises digital imaging technology, both 2D and 3D, to record rock art sites as well as drones to gain an aerial perspective of the sites and their surrounding environment.